 In February 2019, CSC Holdings entered into a \$1,000,000 incremental term loan facility ("Incremental Term Loan B-4") under its existing credit facilities agreement.
 The proceeds from the Incremental Term Loan B-4 were used to redeem \$894,700 in aggregate principal amount of CSC Holdings' 10.125% senior notes due 2023, representing the entire aggregate principal amount outstanding, and paying related fees, costs and expenses.
 The Incremental Term Loan B-4 was due to mature on April 15, 2027 and was issued with an original issue discount of 1.0%.
 The Incremental Term Loan B-4 bore interest at a rate per annum equal to the adjusted LIBOR or the alternate base rate, as applicable, plus the applicable margin, where the applicable margin was (i) with respect to any alternate base rate loan, 2.00% per annum and (ii) with respect to any eurodollar loan, 3.0%.
-The Incremental Term Loan B-4 was repaid in full in October 2019 with proceeds from Incremental Term Loan B-5 discussed below.
+The Incremental Term Loan B-4 was repaid in full in October 2019 with proceeds from the Incremental Term Loan B-5 discussed below.

-In October 2019, CSC Holdings entered into a new \$3,000,000, incremental term loan facility ("Incremental Term Loan B-5") under its existing credit facilities agreement, out of which \$500,000 was available on a delayed draw basis.
+In October 2019, CSC Holdings entered into a \$3,000,000 (\$2,977,500 outstanding at December 31, 2020), incremental term loan facility ("Incremental Term Loan B-5") under its existing credit facilities agreement, out of which \$500,000 was available on a delayed draw basis.
 The Incremental Term Loan B-5 matures on April 15, 2027 and was issued at par.
 The Incremental Term Loan B-5 may be comprised of eurodollar borrowings or alternative base rate borrowings, and will bear interest at a rate per annum equal to the Adjusted LIBOR or the alternate base rate, as applicable, plus the applicable margin, where the applicable margin is (i) with respect to any alternate base rate loan, 1.50% per annum and (ii) with respect to any eurodollar loan, 2.50% per annum.
 The Company is required to make scheduled quarterly payments equal to 0.25% (or \$7,500) of the principal amount of the Incremental Term Loan B-5, beginning with the fiscal quarter ended June 30, 2020.
-Voluntary prepayments of the Incremental Term Loan B-5 in connection with certain repricing transactions on or prior to the date that is six months after the draw date will be subject to a call premium of 1.00%.

 The initial proceeds of the Incremental Term Loan B-5 were used to repay approximately \$2,500,000 of the outstanding term loans (Incremental Term Loan B-2 and Incremental Term Loan B-4) under the credit agreement, and the proceeds of the delayed draw tranche of the Incremental Term Loan B-5 were used to distribute \$500,000 in cash to Cablevision, the proceeds of which were used to redeem Cablevision's 8.00% senior notes due 2020, representing the entire aggregate principal amount outstanding, and in each case, paying related fees, costs and expenses in connection with such transactions, with the remainder being used to fund cash on the balance sheet.
-In connection with the repayment of approximately \$2,500,000 of the outstanding term loans, a portion of the unamortized discount and unamortized deferred financing costs aggregating \$3,879 was written-off and recorded as a loss on extinguishment of debt in the fourth quarter of 2019.

-During the year ended December 31, 2019, CSC Holdings borrowed \$1,050,000 under its revolving credit facility and repaid \$1,300,000 of amounts outstanding under its revolving credit facility.
+During the year ended December 31, 2020, CSC Holdings borrowed \$2,075,000 under its revolving credit facility and repaid \$1,450,000 of amounts outstanding under the revolving credit facility.

-The Company was in compliance with all of its financial covenants under the CSC Credit Facilities Agreement as of December 31, 2019.
+The Company was in compliance with all of its financial covenants under the CSC Credit Facilities Agreement as of December 31, 2020.